awsdocs/nice-dcv-admin-guide/doc_source/managing-session-storage.md

-# Managing NICE DCV Session Storage<a name="managing-session-storage"></a>
+# Managing NICE DCV Session storage<a name="managing-session-storage"></a>

 Session storage is a directory on the NICE DCV server that clients can access when they are connected to a NICE DCV session\.

-If session storage has been enabled on the NICE DCV server, you can use the `dcv set-storage-root` command to specify the directory on the server to be used for session storage\.
+If session storage is enabled on the NICE DCV server, you can use the `dcv set-storage-root` command to specify the directory on the server to be used for session storage\.
 For more information about enabling session storage on the NICE DCV server, see [Enabling session storage](manage-storage.md)\.

 To set the session storage path, use the `dcv set-storage-root` command and specify the session ID and the path to the directory to use\.